smart-on-fhir/health-cards-designs/README.md

 At this time, the use of issuer logos by third parties requires prior arrangement with and approval from issuers.

-The use of the SMART logo requires adherence to the SMART brand guidelines, which can be attested to at the SMART Health IT brand page.
-(Note: logo use agreement is work-in-progress.)
+The use of the SMART logo requires adherence to the SMART brand guidelines, which can be attested to at the SMART Health IT brand page, here: https://smarthealthit.org/smart-logo-for-smart-health-cards/

 ## Participants